RazrFalcon/resvg/README.md

 Inkscape is often used to convert SVG to PNG, but it's not an actual competitor to *resvg*, because it's still a complete SVG editor, not a tiny library.
 Also, it's very slow.
-But it has the best SVG support amongst other.
+But it has the best SVG support amongst others.

 ### resvg vs QtSvg